sandboxie-plus/sandboxie-docs/docs/PlusContent/DNSFilter.md

 - DNS filtering will **NOT** work when a secure DNS is configured within an application.
 - DNS filtering will **NOT** work when "Proxy DNS when using SOCKS 4/5" or similar setting is configured within an application.
 - Third party applications may also cause this filtering to not work.
+- DNS filtering will **NOT** work when given host not found.
+See [this issue.](https://github.com/sandboxie-plus/Sandboxie/issues/4359)